OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.SenderEmailAddress.md

 ---
-title: MailItem.SenderEmailAddress Property (Outlook)
+title: MailItem.SenderEmailAddress property (Outlook)
 keywords: vbaol11.chm1383
 f1_keywords:
 - vbaol11.chm1383
-ms.prod: outlook
 api_name:
 - Outlook.MailItem.SenderEmailAddress
 ms.assetid: a157894c-adf2-1cef-ec7c-8516dbef2b7f
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# MailItem.SenderEmailAddress Property (Outlook)
+# MailItem.SenderEmailAddress property (Outlook)

 Returns a **String** that represents the email address of the sender of the Outlook item.
 Read-only.

 ## Syntax

 _expression_. `SenderEmailAddress`

-_expression_ A variable that represents a [MailItem](./Outlook.MailItem.md) object.
+_expression_ A variable that represents a [MailItem](Outlook.MailItem.md) object.

 ## Remarks

 This property corresponds to the MAPI property **PidTagSenderEmailAddress**.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example loops all items in a folder named Test in the **Inbox** and sets the yellow flag on items sent by 'someone@example.com'.
 To run this example without errors, make sure the Test folder exists in the default **Inbox** folder and replace 'someone@example.com' with a valid sender email address in the Test folder.

 ```vb